-K Tip hair extensions are individual keratin-bonded strands fused to small sections of natural hair using heat.
-They are discreet, customizable, long-wearing, and ideal for active clients when installed and maintained by trained professionals.
-This guide covers installation, pros and cons, care, and salon-ready comparisons.
+K Tip hair extensions are individual keratin-bonded strands attached to small sections of natural hair with controlled heat.
+They are discreet, customizable, and long-wearing when the strand weight, keratin bond, placement, and aftercare are handled by trained professionals.

 U want certainty before adding any new method to your menu.
 Read on.
 I will explain the method in plain steps, flag the risks, and share factory-backed tips so U deliver predictable results at scale.